dsa027/dsa027.github.io/_portfolio/2018-01-01-Bloc-Jams-AngularJS.md

   The application is generally broken down by
   - [Home](https://bloc-jams-angular-dsa027.herokuapp.com/) - home page with hero, marketing info, and navigation.
   + [Collection](https://bloc-jams-angular-dsa027.herokuapp.com/collection) - this is where albums are all kept.
-  + Album - head into the Collection tab and choose from 12 albums.
+  + Album: head into the Collection tab and choose from 12 albums.
   + [Playlists](https://bloc-jams-angular-dsa027.herokuapp.com/playlists) - Lets the user make their own collections of songs.
-  + Search - located in the upper-right corner of every page, search albums by Song name, Album name or Artist.
+  + Search: located in the upper-right corner of every page, search albums by Song name, Album name or Artist.
-  + PlayerBar - song controls: play, pause, seek, next, previous
+  + PlayerBar: song controls: play, pause, seek, next, previous

 # Problem